pablopunk/miny/README.md

 ### Code coverage

-With `npm run coverage` it will run all tests from *ava* and you'll get a report of what lines of code are covered by the tests, thanks to [nyc](https://github.com/istanbuljs/nyc) and [codecov](https://codecov.io/).
+With `npm run coverage` it will run all tests and you'll get a report of what lines of code are covered by the tests, thanks to [nyc](https://github.com/istanbuljs/nyc) and [codecov](https://codecov.io/).
 This is very useful to catch some bugs and by default it shows the coverage percentage in your `README.md` after every push (just right after *travis* runs all tests).

 ### Code style